Introduction

 being metaphoric and symbolic, is one stepone large stepremoved

-the real is all the deception,
+the symbolic is all the deception,

 lies, and fraud of